Moniak13/T3rn/README.md

 3. Run Screen
    - `screen -S <name>`    <---- New screen for Node
    - `screen -R <name>`    <---- if u have screen created
+4. chmod +x upgrade
-4. Run upgrade.sh
+5. Run upgrade
-   - `./upgrade.sh`
+   - `./upgrade`
-5. If its all done
+6. If its all done
    - CTRL + A + D